This blog may contain affiliate links. Read our disclosure policy for more info.

 There are a few things included in the Perito Moreno Mini Trekking tour, and a few things that aren’t.

-Travel Insurance – For all of your travels you should have adequate travel insurance just in case of the unlikely event something happens.
-I personally use Safety Wing because of their amazing long term pricing, but Daniel prefers World Nomads which covers all of his adventure sports!
+- Travel Insurance – For all of your travels you should have adequate travel insurance just in case of the unlikely event something happens.
+We personally use Safety Wing because of their amazing long-term pricing.

 What should you pack for glacier Mini Trekking?